Spomky-Labs/otphp/Resources/doc/index.md

 ## Custom authentication methods ##

-If you want to implement you own custom authentication method (e.g. SMS code, PIN), you can do so by creating a two factor provider.
+If you want to implement you own custom authentication method (e.g. SMS code, PIN), you can do so by creating a two-factor provider.
 [Read more](custom.md).

 ## Multi-level Authentication ##